Archbold's nightjar

-Archbold's nightjar (Eurostopodus archboldi), also known as the mountain eared-nightjar or cloud-forest nightjar, is a dark and densely spotted species of nightjar in the family Caprimulgidae.
+Archbold's nightjar (Eurostopodus archboldi), also known as the mountain eared nightjar or cloud-forest nightjar, is a dark and densely spotted species of nightjar in the family Caprimulgidae.
 It is endemic to New Guinea and is the only nightjar species inhabiting the high-elevation subtropical and tropical montane forests of New Guinea.
 This bird is named after the American explorer Richard Archbold, whose expedition in New Guinea in 1933-1934 led to the discovery of the species.

 Archbold's nightjar is a nocturnal species, roosting on the ground during the day and emerging to forage at night.
-E. archboldi is a proficient hunter, specialized in catching large insects while in flight.
+It is a proficient hunter, specialising in catching large insects while in flight.

 Due to its restricted geographic range and secretive nature, it is not commonly encountered, and very little is understood about this species.
-Additionally, due to the great diversity of other avian species in New Guinea, there has been a lack of targeted studies on nightjar species, particularly E. archboldi.
+Additionally, due to the great diversity of other avian species in New Guinea, there has been a lack of targeted studies on nightjar species, and particularly not of E. archboldi.

 Taxonomy

 Archbold's nightjar is classified in the order Caprimulgiformes, and the nightjar family Caprimulgidae under the genus Eurostopodus alongside six other bird species.
-Prior to its reclassification into the genus Eurostopodus, Archbold's nightjar was formally placed under the genus Lyncornis, with its type locality recorded as the West slope of Mount Tafa at an altitude of 2400 m, New Guinea.
+Prior to its reclassification in the genus Eurostopodus, Archbold's nightjar was formally placed under the genus Lyncornis.
+Its type locality is recorded as the West slope of Mount Tafa at an altitude of 2400 m, in New Guinea.
 Although no formal publication documents this reclassification, the earliest known reference that cites Archbold's nightjar as Eurostopodus archboldi appears in Results of the Archbold Expeditions.
 No. 43.
 (1942).
 As such, all subsequent literature published after 1942 refers to the species as Eurostopodus archboldi.
-Archbold's nightjar is monotypic, lacking any recognized subspecies.
+Archbold's nightjar is monotypic, with no subspecies being accepted.

-Its closest relative, the Papuan nightjar (Eurostopodus papuensis), also inhabits the forests of New Guinea and looks morphologically similar to Archbold's nightjar, but it is smaller and darker with less spots, and occurs in lower altitudes.
+Its closest relative, the Papuan nightjar (Eurostopodus papuensis), also inhabits the forests of New Guinea and looks morphologically similar to Archbold's nightjar, but it is smaller and darker with less spots, and occurs at lower altitudes.

 Etymology

-The genus name Eurostopodus is derived from the Ancient Greek words eurōstos, meaning "strong" or "stout" and podos, meaning "foot", while the species name archboldi honors the American explorer, Richard Archbold, who conducted a series of expeditions in New Guinea which led to the discovery of the great biodiversity of this region.
+The genus name Eurostopodus is derived from the Ancient Greek words eurōstos, meaning "strong" or "stout" and pous (genitive podos) meaning "foot", while the species name archboldi honours the American explorer, Richard Archbold, who conducted a series of expeditions in New Guinea which led to the discovery of the great biodiversity of this region.
 During his first expedition in southeast New Guinea, known as the First Archbold Expedition (1933-1934), Archbold collected a total of 3,200 bird specimens, including E. archboldi.

 Description

 The body length of adults is around 26-30 cm.
-Adult wingspan is ~19.6-21.9 cm; tail length is ~13.4-15.7 cm; the bill length is ~1.35-1.61 cm.
+The adult wingspan is 19.6-21.9 cm, and the tail length 13.4-15.7 cm; the bill length is 1.35-1.61 cm.
 Archbold's nightjar's small, hooked beak is black, its irises are dark brown, and its legs and feet are dark grey or brown with black claws.